Ballpoint pen: Types of ballpoint pens

 Multi-pens are pens that feature multiple varying colored pen refills.
 Sometimes ballpoint refills are combined with another non-ballpoint refill, usually a mechanical pencil.
 Sometimes ballpoint pens combine a ballpoint tip on one end and touchscreen stylus on the other.

 Ballpoint pens are sometimes provided free by businesses, such as hotels and banks, printed with a company's name and logo.
 Ballpoints have also been produced to commemorate events, such as a pen commemorating the 1963 assassination of President John F. Kennedy.
 These pens, known as "advertising pens," are the same as standard ballpoint pen models, but have become valued among collectors.

 Sometimes ballpoint pens are also produced as design objects.
 With cases made of metal or wood, they become individually styled utility objects.

+The Pilot Frixion pen has temperature-senstive thermochromic ink and comes with a rubber eraser.
+When the eraser is rubbed against the ink, the friction created heats the ink and turns it transparent.
+The ink can be made opaque again by exposing it to temperatures lower than 20 degrees celsius.

 Use of ballpoint pens in space

 It is generally believed that gravity is needed to coat the ball with ink.
 In fact most ballpoint pens on the Earth do not work when writing upside-down because the Earth's gravity pulls the ink inside the pen away from the tip of the pen.
 However, in the microgravity environment of space a regular ballpoint pen can still work, pointed in any direction, because the capillary forces in the ink are stronger than non present gravitational forces.

 The functionality of a regular ballpoint pen in space was confirmed by ESA astronaut Pedro Duque in 2003.

 Technology developed by Fisher pens in the United States resulted in the production of what came to be known as the "Fisher Space Pen".
 Space Pens combine a more viscous ink with a pressurized ink reservoir that forces the ink toward the point.
-Unlike a standard ballpoint's ink container, the rear end of a Space Pen's pressurized reservoir is sealed, eliminating evaporation and leakage, thus allowing the pen to write upside-down, in zero-gravity environments, and allegedly underwater.
+Unlike a standard ballpoint's ink container, the rear end of a Space Pen's pressurized reservoir is sealed, eliminating evaporation and leakage, thus allowing the pen to write upside-down, in zero-gravity environments, and underwater.
 Astronauts have made use of these pens in outer space.